aws-amplify/amplify-backend/packages/client-config/API.md

     export {
         ClientConfigV2,
         Auth_2 as Auth,
-        AwsRegion_2 as AwsRegion,
+        AwsRegion,
         MfaConfiguration_2 as MfaConfiguration,
         MfaMethod_2 as MfaMethod,
         OauthResponseType_2 as OauthResponseType,
-        PasswordPolicy,
+        PasswordPolicy_2 as PasswordPolicy,
         StandardAttributes,
         StandardAttribute,
-        User,
+        User_2 as User,
         Custom,
-        Geo,
+        Geo_2 as Geo,
         MapStyle,
         Data_2 as Data,
-        AuthorizationType_2 as AuthorizationType,
+        AuthorizationType,
         Storage_2 as Storage
     }
 }